 An Annapolis native, Jon attended the U.S. Naval Academy where he played a leadership role on the lacrosse team in spite of undergoing treatment for testicular cancer.
 His senior year, he was selected captain of the lacrosse team and was awarded the Coaches Calvert Award for leadership, loyalty, and consistent effort.
 Following graduation, Jon completed six-and-a-half years as a supply officer in the U.S. Navy and earned an MBA from Loyola College.
 Jon has competed in numerous fitness events and enjoys staying active with his wife Jenny and their kids, Carter, Madison, Isabella and Leo.

 Son of Colonel John W. Ripley, Tom Ripley graduated from the Virginia Military Institute in 1993 where he played Division I lacrosse and was commissioned as an officer in the U.S. Marine Corps.
-After completing five years of service with the last three in Force Reconnaissance, Tom earned his MBA from the University of Chicago and is currently an operating partner at the private equity firm, Blackstreet Capital Management.
+After completing five years of service with the last three in Force Reconnaissance, Tom earned his MBA from the University of Chicago and is currently a Managing Partner of a private equity firm.
 Tom lives in Annapolis, Md. with his wife Alexandra, son Race and twin daughters America and Starr.
 Tom remains a competitive athlete competing in Ironman distance triathlons, ultra distance marathons and other endurance races.